learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 * installment
 * annual_inc

 Be sure to use dummy variables for categorical variables and to normalize numerical quanitities.
 Be sure to also remove any rows with null data.

-For Y, we are looking to build a model to predict the total payment received for a loan.

 ```python